Coyote (TV series)

 Coyote is an American crime drama television series created by David Graziano, Michael Carnes and Josh Gilbert.
 The series stars Michael Chiklis and premiered on CBS All Access on January 7, 2021.

 The series was originally ordered as ten episodes, targeted for sibling Paramount Network, but eventually was passed off to CBS All Access as a six-episode season.
 In January 2023, the series was removed from Paramount+.

 Premise

+Main protagonist

 After 32 years of working as a Border Patrol agent, Ben Clemens is forced to work for the people he spent his career trying to keep out of the United States.